Benefits

 1. Expanded Mental Health Resources

-The results of the American Psychological Association’s 2022 Work and Well-Being Survey validate that employee expectations related to mental health support are changing, with 71% of workers believing their employers are more concerned about employee mental health than in the past.
-Moreover, over 80% of employees agree that mental health support from their employers is a crucial consideration when evaluating job opportunities.
+The results of the American Psychological Association’s 2022 Work and Well-Being Survey show that employees have changing expectations around mental health in the workplace, with 71% believing their employers are more concerned about employee health and wellbeing than in the past.

 2. Advancement of Health Equity

-The pandemic has brought health disparities to the forefront, revealing the influence of underlying social and economic challenges, such as access to healthcare, income, and childcare, on overall well-being.
 In response, some employers are taking steps to make employee benefits and wellness programs more affordable and inclusive to address health inequalities.
 The ultimate goal is to ensure that all employees have access to the healthcare they need.
-Employers may initially focus on general goals to assist employees in managing chronic conditions, receiving necessary prenatal care, or addressing severe acute needs, such as cancer.

 Moreover, certain health insurance providers are partnering with local, state, and federal governments to enhance health equity and ensure that all Americans have equal opportunities to achieve their best health.
-Employers can choose to work with providers who prioritize making healthcare more affordable and accessible to all employees.
-By supporting efforts that advance health equity in the communities where employees live and work, employers have a unique opportunity to help employees maximize their full health potential.

-3. Increased Focus on Hybrid Work-life Balance
+3. Increased Focus on Hybrid Work-Life Balance

-As work arrangements continue to evolve, employee wellness programs must adapt to meet the demands of the current workforce.
-Remote and hybrid work setups are now commonplace in many organizations, and the lines between work and home can become blurred, leading to physical or mental health concerns and increased burnout.
+Remote and hybrid work setups are now commonplace in many organizations, and the lines between work and home can become blurred, leading to mental well-being issues, health risks, and increased burnout.
+This makes the importance of work-life balance more critical than ever.

 To combat these issues, employers can offer robust resources and support, particularly for hybrid or remote employees.
-A holistic approach is necessary, addressing all aspects of the body and mind.
-Health plans may include access to mental health professionals and assistance dealing with stress and depression.
-Additionally, companies can increase schedule flexibility or offer time off for mental health or recharging to support varying personal responsibilities.
+A supportive workplace should take a holistic approach, addressing areas of employees that go beyond the physical, recognizing that mental wellness and employee mental health are as important as physical health.
+Health plans may include access to mental health professionals, wellness activities, and assistance dealing with stress, anxiety, and depression.

-As more organizations operate in hybrid or remote settings, employees expect comprehensive wellness offerings from their employers.
 Companies that focus on employee satisfaction and retention will see positive results.
-By offering such wellness programs, employers can ensure that their employees are healthy, productive, and engaged, leading to a thriving workforce.
+By offering such wellness programs, employers can ensure that their employees are healthy, productive, and engaged, ultimately boosting the overall health of their workforce.

-4. Expanded Financial Wellness Resources
+4. Expanded Financial Employee Wellbeing Resources

 Employers should be aware of the most common financial goals of employees, which include: